william-heyland/php-fms-test/README.md

 Task
 ----

 You will be creating a “File Management System”.

 You can use one of the following storage engines:

 - MySQL (Please provide a schema dump)
 - Flat file

-Your git repository has three interfaces.
-Please use these interfaces as the foundation of the task.
+Your git repository has three interfaces, please use these interfaces as the foundation of the task.

+You may complete the task in any way you see fit, the resulting system can be either web or CLI based.

 Conclusion
 ----------